Suffering After An Auto or Truck Accident? It’s Time to Call a Car Accident Lawyer.

-If you’ve been injured on the road, you need a Georgia auto accident attorney who is familiar with the laws of our state.
-Stephen C. Carter of Carter Law in Hartwell, GA has almost three decades of experience representing people who’ve been hurt through no fault of their own.
+If you’ve been injured on the road, you need a Georgia car accident lawyer who is familiar with the laws of our state.
+Stephen C. Carter, PC of Carter Injury Law in Hartwell, GA has almost three decades of experience representing people who’ve been hurt in auto or truck accidents through no fault of their own.

 Georgia law states that you may receive compensation from another party if that party is more at-fault than you are.
 The damages you’re awarded will be reduced by the percentage of your own personal liability.
 If you’re found to be 50 percent or more at-fault, you cannot recover any damages at all.

 This rule, called the modified comparative negligence rule, applies to jury awards in civil lawsuits (should your case go that far).
 Insurance claim adjusters consider Georgia’s comparative fault rules when they negotiate and determine the value of your claim.
 The rules for determining the percentage of each party’s fault is somewhat subjective and are negotiated by insurance companies and/or determined by judges and juries.

 These circumstances mean that you need an experienced auto accident lawyer on your side.